netceteragroup/esa-beam/README.md

 Binary Installation
 ---------------------------

-Binary installation of the 3D Vegetation Lab plugin involves
+Binary installation of the 3D Vegetation Lab plugin is automated but involves
  * copying/replacing the plugin jar file in the beam/modules directory
- * clean/first time plugin run to create/unpack .beam/beam-vlab/auxdata/
+ * clean first-time plugin run to create/unpack .beam/beam-vlab/auxdata/
  * fetch/unpack latest versions of dependent 3rd party software into auxdata
  * create command line wrappers in the bin directory for batch operation